The SAI pump with its vacuum-controlled outlet valve attached by a hose to the lower left. |

 Here is how I would proceed to test the SAI system:

-- If you are using Durametric to diagnose the SAI system make sure you are using the latest software from their site.
+If you are using Durametric to diagnose the SAI system make sure you are using the latest software from their site.
 If not, first uninstall what you have and reinstall the latest version, clear, and rerun the code.
 Durametric had a known issue related to oxygen sensor-derived codes on earlier software revisions and also with their old-style cable and software.

 https://993servicerepair.blogspot.com/2020/02/emission-control-systems-horror-of.html

-- Detach the hose to the new check valve and with the engine dead cold have a friend start the car when you are behind it.
-If the air pump is working and the vacuum-controlled valve attached to it is opening you will hear what sounds like a jet engine sound for just a few seconds coming from the hose and strong air movement which is the pump running.
-It should be reasonably loud.
+- If the code returns detach the hose to the new check valve, with the engine dead cold, have a friend start the car when you are behind it.
+If the air pump, the SAI control solenoid, and the vacuum-controlled SAI valve are working you will hear what sounds like a LOUD jet engine sound for just a few seconds and strong airflow from the hose.
+If this checks out reinstall the hose, clear the code, and see if it returns.

-- With new oxygen sensors, a new check valve, and verification that the pump and its vacuum control valve is working the next step is to clear the OBD code and see if it returns.
+- With new oxygen sensors, a new check valve, and verification that the pump and its vacuum control valve are working the next step is to clear the OBD code and see if it returns.

 If you found this page informative return to the main page and bookmark it for future 993-related servicing, repair, and upgrading guidance & information.
 If it saved you some aggravation, time or even some coin consider a donation through the button on the top left margin of this page.